Even when the market is high, it will inevitably turn bearish at some point in the future.

 It makes money from a series of agreements, including net smelter royalties and output pacts with gold mining properties.

-The firm is primarily focused on generating revenues from gold and other precious metals.
+The firm primarily focuses on generating revenues from gold, other precious metals, oil, and gas.

 Franco-Nevada’s roughly half-million gold equivalent ounces (GEOs), royalty agreements, and business diversification make it a unique gold mining stock.